On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Acknowledgement

 \section{Acknowledgement}

+The authors thank the anonymous referee for their careful and thoughtful report.
 SB acknowledges the Dr Albert Shimmins Fund for a Postgraduate Writing-Up Award, and support from grant PID2022-138855NB-C32 funded by MICIU/AEI/10.13039/501100011033 and ERDF/EU, and project PPIT2024-31833, cofunded by EU-Ministerio de Hacienda y Función Pública-Fondos Europeos-Junta de Andalucía-Consejería de Universidad, Investigación e Innovación.
 CP acknowledges the support of the ARC Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 This research uses \textsc{python} \citep{vanRossum.1995} libraries, including \textsc{numpy} \citep{Harris2020}, \textsc{matplotlib} \citep{Hunter2007}, and \textsc{scipy} \citep{Virtanen2020}.